utam0k/utam0k.github.io/content/post/r9cc.en.md

 I was [challenging](https://github.com/utam0k/r8cc) the same thing with 9cc's previous work [8cc](https://github.com/rui314/8cc).
 However It was stalled and [9cc](https://github.com/rui314/9cc) came out.
 So I switched to [9cc](https://github.com/rui314/9cc).
-This is actually second challenge.
+Actually, This is second challenge.

 In [r9cc](https://github.com/utam0k/r9cc), the first capital letter of the commit message is simply ported commit from [9cc](https://github.com/rui314/9cc).
 Since I was tired of writing in English soon,